 Set Current Location

-The Staples Center is home to the Los Angeles Lakers, the Kings and the Clippers.
+This arena is home to the Los Angeles Lakers, the Kings and the Clippers.
 At many games, you can catch celebrity fans like Jack Nicholson and Leonardo DiCaprio courtside.
 It also hosts concerts with the biggest names in the business featured regularly here.
 The arena boasts a $1.5 million Bose sound system and an eight-sided, high-resolution video scoreboard and public concourses with 1,200 television monitors.
 It's the perfect place to enjoy a spectacle.

 The pride of Elysian Park, Dodger Stadium is one of the most iconic baseball stadiums in North America, home to the illustrious Los Angeles Dodgers.
 Inaugurated in the year 1962, this is one of the oldest baseball fields in the United States.
 The arena has a maximum capacity of 56,000 and offers great viewing angles for the spectators in attendance.
 The stadium has seen the Dodgers win umpteen West Division titles along with several World Series Championships.
 A multipurpose facility, its angular walls have also hosted non-sporting events such as a mass held by Pope John Paul II in 1987, and concerts by the likes of Michael Jackson, The Beatles, U2, Elton John, and The Bee Gees.